ptrkstr/launch-ui/README.md

 ## 💡 Use Cases

-Launch UI was made for products that need a great-looking, conversion-optimized landing page that speaks to proffessional quality-oriented audiences.
+Launch UI was made for products that need a great-looking, conversion-optimized landing page that speaks to professional, quality-oriented audiences.

 Perfect for building landing pages for:

 - 🛠️ **Developer Tools**: Present APIs, SDKs, CLI tools, and technical infrastructure products
-- 🤖 **AI-Powered Applications**: Showcase products made with AI, assistants, agents and automation tools
+- 🤖 **AI-Powered Applications**: Showcase products made with AI, assistants, agents, and automation tools
 - 💻 **SaaS Products**: Launch web applications, productivity tools, and business solutions
 - 📱 **Mobile Apps**: Promote iOS and Android applications with beautiful app showcases
 - 🚀 **Startup Products**: Perfect for indie hackers, solo founders, and technical startups